Sarath18/Minecraft-Block-Viewer/README.md

 - Specular and Diffuse maps

 #### Build instructions
-Run the following script in the project folder to fetch texture atlas
+Run the following script in the project folder to fetch block texture atlases
 ```bash
 ./fetch_textures.sh
 ```